-Celebrate the return of warmer weather with the second annual Solis Festival at Maharishi University of Management in Fairfield on Saturday, June 23, from 10 a.m. to 6 p.m.
+Postponed from its original date in May, the Solis Festival is finally here!
+The entire community is invited to celebrate the return of summer with the second annual Solis Festival at Maharishi University of Management in Fairfield on Sunday, June 23, from 10 a.m. to 6 p.m.
 This indoor-outdoor event attracts 70-plus vendors selling a range of goods, and offers games, kids’ activities, delicious food, live music, and more.

 Lead organizer Luna Pinder has been pleased with the festival’s success.
-Since last year, the number of vendors has almost doubled, and Luna and her team work hard to provide a little something for everyone.
+Since last year, the number of vendors has almost doubled, and Luna and her team have worked hard to provide a little something for everyone.

 When asked how the idea for the festival came about, Luna shared the story behind it.
 “I was in a student government meeting and someone suggested we host a festival.
 We agreed it would be fun, but like most ideas, months passed, and nothing happened.
 One day I was having a conversation with a stranger at Café Paradiso, and when I mentioned I was a student at MUM, I felt his body posture change.
 When I asked him, and others later, to sum up their thoughts about MUM, I encountered words like ‘weird,’ ‘mysterious,’ or ‘the place with that Maharishi guru dude.’ ”